 Here at Attentive, we’re proud of the talented people who make this company a great place to work.
 Our ongoing series, Attentive All Access, highlights the extraordinary members of our team to share a glimpse of who we are and what it’s like to be part of our company.

-For our latest edition, I chatted with Anjuli Garg, Manager of Analytics, to learn about her role at Attentive, as well as her hobbies outside of the office.
+For our latest edition, I chatted with Anjuli Garg, Director of Data Analytics, to learn about her role at Attentive, as well as her hobbies outside of the office.
 Born in Delhi, India, and later relocated to the US, Anjuli graduated from Carnegie Mellon University with a Bachelor’s Degree in Computer Science and a Minor in Business Administration.
 She then went on to earn her MBA from NYU Stern with a concentration in both Technology and Business Strategy.

 Tell me a little about yourself.
 Where are you from?